 Amounts derived from veterinary services performed outside Washington subject to the Service and Other Activities classification may be apportioned to other states if the business meets certain criteria.
 (Please refer to our Apportionable Income – Economic Nexus and Apportionment web page for more information.)

 Goods shipped or delivered outside the state are exempt from B&O tax and retail sales tax.
 Goods

 picked up in Washington by nonresident customers are always subject to B&O tax and generally

-subject to retail sales tax, unless the nonresident is from one of the jurisdictions to exempt states.
+subject to retail sales tax, unless the nonresident is from a qualifying exempt state.

 Payment of Sales/Use Tax on Consumables

 In addition to understanding when to collect Washington's retail sales tax, veterinarians